rounakdatta/SRMSAT-week-2/README.md

 determinant2.cpp : C++ program to find the determinant value of a 2X2 matrix.

-determinant.cpp : C++ program to find the determinant value of a 3X3 matrix.
+eigenvec.cpp : C++ program to find the eigen vectors of a given 2X2 matrix.